AresTao/xframe/README.md

 >>common classes including thread/socket and some data structure

 >task
->>task defination. each task will work in a thread
+>>task defination. each task will work in a thread and have a database connection

 >xclient
 >>it is a client to communicate to xframe to control it, it supports reload and set command by now